MallikarjunTirlapur/RosOnPeanut/README.md

 > catkin_make
 ```
 * **Open the project in android studio, build the project and install the application in project tango smartphone.

-Please let me know, if you face any problem.
+Please let me know, if you face any problems.